Our Vision

 A Solution

-• train staff to explicitly encourage collaboration
+• training staff to explicitly encourage and engage in collaboration

 Glossary of Terms